Ohio: 20th century

-The state legislature officially adopted the flag of Ohio on May 9, 1902.
-Dayton natives Orville and Wilbur Wright made four brief flights at Kitty Hawk, North Carolina, on December 17, 1903, inventing the first successful airplane.
+The flag of Ohio was adopted in 1902.
+After building the Wright Flyer at their workshop in Dayton, Ohio, brothers Orville and Wilbur Wright made four brief flights at Kitty Hawk, North Carolina, on December 17, 1903, inventing the first successful airplane.
 Ohio was hit by its greatest natural disaster in the Great Flood of 1913, resulting in at least 428 fatalities and hundreds of millions of dollars in property damage, particularly around the Great Miami River basin.

-The National Football League was originally founded in Canton, Ohio in 1920 as the American Professional Football Conference.
-It included Ohio League teams in five Ohio cities (Akron, Canton, Cleveland, Columbus, and Dayton), none of which still exist.
-The first official game occurred on October 3, 1920, when the Dayton Triangles beat the Columbus Panhandles 14–0 in Dayton.
-Canton was enshrined as the home of the Pro Football Hall of Fame in 1963.
+The National Football League was founded in Canton, Ohio in 1920, later being honored as the home of the Pro Football Hall of Fame in 1963.

-Iron being converted to steel for wartime efforts at Youngstown's Republic Steel in 1941.
+A factory in Canton, Ohio, formerly used to manufacture safes and locks, converted to produce half-tracks during World War II.
+Many Ohio factories shifted to the production of military equipment for the war effort.

 In the 1930s, the Great Depression struck the state hard.
 By 1933, more than 40% of factory workers and 67% of construction workers were unemployed in Ohio.
 Approximately 50% of industrial workers in Cleveland and 80% in Toledo became unemployed, with the state unemployment rate reaching a high of 37.3%.
-American Jews watched the rise of Nazi Germany with apprehension.
-Cleveland residents Jerry Siegel and Joe Shuster created the Superman comic character in the spirit of the Jewish golem.
-Many of their comics portrayed Superman fighting and defeating the Nazis.
-Approximately 839,000 Ohioans served in the U.S. armed forces during World War II, of whom over 23,000 died or were missing in action.

-Artists, writers, musicians and actors developed in the state throughout the 20th century and often moved to other cities that were larger centers for their work.
-They included Zane Grey, Milton Caniff, George Bellows, Art Tatum, Roy Lichtenstein, and Roy Rogers.
-Alan Freed, who emerged from the swing dance culture in Cleveland, hosted the first live rock 'n roll concert in Cleveland in 1952.
-Famous filmmakers include Steven Spielberg, Chris Columbus and the original Warner Brothers, who set up their first movie theatre in Youngstown before the company relocated to California.
-The state produced many popular musicians, including Dean Martin, Doris Day, The O'Jays, Marilyn Manson, Dave Grohl, Devo, Macy Gray and The Isley Brothers.
+During this era, Cleveland residents Jerry Siegel and Joe Shuster created Superman, partly inspired by the Jewish golem tradition and used to portray the defeat of Nazism.
+Ohio went on to contribute roughly 839,000 servicemembers to World War II.
+During the war, many Ohio manufacturers converted their facilities to produce military equipment and other war materials in support of the Allied powers.
+The Dayton Project was a branch of the larger Manhattan Project to develop polonium triggers used in early atomic bombs.